lauritowal/thesis-project/experiments/experiment_exponential_at_target_3d/22_May_2021/experiment_exponential_at_target_3d_new.md

         },
     }
 # Results
-Number of episodes:
+Number of episodes: 5000
-Number of steps: 1,7 M
+Number of steps:

 # Seed
+"seed": 4
+Seed 4 performs well

 "seed": 7
 Seed 7 performs very well

 "seed": 8

-"seed": 9

 ### Example images in the end of training (10)